ghgemmer/Halloween/README.md

 **VampirePlayerSetup** : Sets up the prop player for the Vampire chewing leaned over, pops up straight, then screams and hisses then , pops back down  prop sequence

 **Visualize3D _periodMsec_  _sensorNumber_ _format_** - Starts the Visualize 3D process.
 This process is
-used to calibrate the intertial measurement units (IMUs) and output the current IMU orientation data which can also be used when streamed to a running Visualize 3D Web serial visualizer (https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/webserial-visualizer) on a PC to show the IMU orientation visually with a token object.
+used to calibrate the intertial measurement units (IMUs) and output the current IMU orientation data and calibration status which can also be used when streamed to a running Visualize 3D Web serial visualizer (https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/webserial-visualizer) on a PC to show the IMU orientation visually with a token object as well as displaying calibration status on the PC.
+Note that calibration does not require the PC program to run as the user can simply look a the serial output calibration status numbers to determine when the IMU is calibrated.
+Likewise the user can look at the output orientation data (pitch, roll, yaw ) in degrees.
 Calibration occurs by the user moving the IMU in different orientations to calibrate it.
 Leave the IMU still for a few seconds for the gyro to calibrate.
 Then move the IMU around to calibrate the magnetometer.
 The accelerometer takes the longest to calibrate and requires putting the IMU about 45 degrees about each side of the x, y, z axis's of the IMU letting it sit at